-The current Town & Country has been on the market since 2007, but a comprehensive refresh introduced four years back keeps the minivan from looking too dated.
+The current Town & Country has been on the market since 2007, but a comprehensive refresh introduced five years back keeps the minivan from looking too dated.
 Outside, a streamlined front fascia with elegant chrome trim imparts a touch of class, while the changes Chrysler applied to the interior - including a simpler dashboard design and strategically placed soft-touch materials - create an upscale feel.

 The versatile cabin continues to be highlighted by Chrysler's clever Stow 'n Go feature.
 Standard on the second row seats and available as an option for the third row, Stow 'n Go allows the seats to be easily folded into the floor, creating a flat loading space for cargo.
 Also standard are third-row "tailgate seats," which flip backwards to create a rear-facing bench.

 Seven passenger seating is the default configuration, while the second-row captain's chairs can be swapped out for a bench seat to create room for eight.

 Cargo space is rated at 33 cubic inches behind the third row seats; with the second and third rows folded, a substantial 143.8 cubic feet of cargo room becomes available.

 The Town & Country is available exclusively with Chrysler's 3.6-liter "Pentastar" V6, which boasts a healthy 283 horsepower and 260 lb-ft of torque.
 The engine sends power to the front wheels via six-speed automatic transmission and returns EPA-estimated fuel economy of 17 mpg in the city and 25 mpg on the highway.